Central Park in New York

 Middle of the park, near 72nd Street

-From the end of October to March, you’ll find two ice rinks in Central Park: the Wollman Rink (recreational) and the Lasker Rink (ice hockey and experienced skaters).
+From the end of October to March, you can go ice skating in New York.
+You’ll find two ice rinks in Central Park: the Wollman Rink (recreational) and the Lasker Rink (ice hockey and experienced skaters).
 You can purchase tickets in advance for the Wollman Rink.

 Wollman Rink: 59th Street & 6th Avenue (stay right when you enter the park)